TBDM-24-25/SampleGen-Orchestrator/README.md

 - **Outlook 05**: Future work should focus on migrating the database to a more robust solution, such as PostgreSQL.
 This can be achieved by adjusting the Django settings file accordingly and deploying a PostgreSQL instance.

-- **Limitation 06**: The Job Handler does not support scheduling jobs to run at specific times.
-It only supports immediate job execution and scheduling the job termination.

-- **Outlook 06**: Future work should focus on adding support for scheduling jobs to run at specific times.
-This can be achieved by adding a new field to the job model, and ModelForm to store the scheduled time and implementing a seperate the job start scheduler task which will start the job at the scheduled time.

-- **Limitation 07**: The Job Handler does not support user authentication and authorization.
+- **Limitation 06**: The Job Handler does not support user authentication and authorization.
 It does not have user management capabilities.

-- **Outlook 07**: Future work should focus on adding user authentication and authorization to the Job Handler.
+- **Outlook 06**: Future work should focus on adding user authentication and authorization to the Job Handler.
 This can be achieved by implementing user authentication using Django's built-in authentication system and adding user management capabilities to the Job Handler.

-- **Limitation 08**: The SampleGen Orchestrator system is not yet fully containerized.
+- **Limitation 07**: The SampleGen Orchestrator system is not yet fully containerized.
 Kafka and its components as well as the Redis instances are containerized via Docker Compose, but the Job Handler and the Container Handler are not yet containerized.

-- **Outlook 08**: Containerization of the Job Handler and the Container Handler using Docker is recommended.
+- **Outlook 07**: Containerization of the Job Handler and the Container Handler using Docker is recommended.
 The Containerization will make it easier to deploy and scale the system in a production environment.

 ## 6) Licensing
 The DCF is available under the MIT [license](./LICENSE).